artalar/reatom/packages/hooks/README.md

 > included in [@reatom/framework](https://www.reatom.dev/packages/framework)

-All atoms and actions have a hooks to they lifecycle, this package expose friendly helpers to use this hooks.
+All atoms and actions have a hooks to they lifecycle, this package exposes friendly helpers to use this hooks.

-We assume that you already read > Read more in [lifecycle guild](https://www.reatom.dev/guides/lifecycle).
+We assumes that you already read [lifecycle guild](https://www.reatom.dev/guides/lifecycle).

 A lot of cool examples you could find in [async package docs](https://www.reatom.dev/packages/async).